sabeydeedaya/docs/src/pages/links/integrate.md

     - For example: https://example.app.link/aQXXDHaxKF?stats=1

 - ### Deep Links in China
-    - We have found that our links don't work with all Chinese ISPs
+    - We have found that our links don't work with all Chinese ISPs:

         | ISP Name | Behavior
         | --- | ---